 The sky on the west coast is as large as the beaches!
-This sky was filled by a particular cloud the had so much dimension and subtle colour to it that it inspired me to do a painting!
+This sky was filled by a particular cloud that had so much dimension and subtle colour in it that it inspired me to do a painting!
 This piece was juried into the FCA’s Scenes of Western Canada exhibition.

 Definitely a blast from the past because I actually used to own an orange 1973 Superbeetle, for 13 years.
 I still feel it was the best car I ever owned, it motored through snow like no other!
 Another fun one to paint!!

 Last week I painted at Locarno Beach and I made a start on this painting.
 It was a windy day and not very warm but I managed to get in all the detail I needed before I packed up and headed for home where I finished it up.